LispEngineer/EthernetRepeater/README.md

   * Can put a character anywhere with single activation request
   * (Cannot initialize screen yet!
 Works only if screen initialized by previous programming.)

+* RAM copier - `memcopy`
+  * Copies a set amount of words from one RAM to another RAM with a few clocks latency

 * Miscellaneous
   * 7-segment driver